ssblur/scriptor/doc/mechanics/README.md

 ## Casting
 For information on different ways to cast spells, and the benefits and drawbacks of each, check out the [Casting](casting.md) section.

+## Datapacks
+For information on how you can use datapacks to modify Scriptor, check out the [Datapack](datapack.md) section.